Statistical Test of Distance--Duality Relation with Type Ia Supernovae and Baryon Acoustic Oscillations: Discussion

 \section{Discussion}

-In this work we have performed DD relation tests using recent SNIa and BAO data.
-Assuming auxiliary cosmological information (CPs) that is necessary to obtain comparable $\dA$ and $\dL$ values, we find a 9\% constraint consistent with $\eta = 1$ from the analysis of SNIa + BOSS.
-The combination SNIa + WiggleZ is affected by greater statistical uncertainties in the BAO distances, but it allows us to probe a different redshift range, and we obtain qualitatively similar results with about 18\% error in $\eta$.
+In this work, we have performed DD relation tests using recent SNIa and BAO data.
+Assuming auxiliary cosmological information (i.e., CPs) that is necessary to obtain comparable $\dA$ and $\dL$ values, we find a 9\% constraint consistent with $\eta = 1$ from the analysis of SNIa + BOSS.
+The combination SNIa + WiggleZ is affected by greater statistical uncertainties in the BAO distances, but it allows us to probe a different redshift range, and we obtain qualitatively similar results with about 18\% uncertainty in $\eta$.

-Our results stand in contrast to earlier analyses using SNIa + clusters \citep[e.g.][]{2004PhRvD..70h3533U, 2010ApJ...722L.233H} or SNIa + BAO \citep[e.g.][]{2012JCAP...12..028N}, in which $\eta < 1$, or anomalous brightening, was reported as being close to or above $1\sigma$ level.
+Our results stand in contrast to earlier analyses using SNIa + clusters \citep[e.g.,][]{2004PhRvD..70h3533U, 2010ApJ...722L.233H} or SNIa + BAO \citep[e.g.,][]{2012JCAP...12..028N}, in which $\eta < 1$, or anomalous brightening, was reported as being close to or above $1\sigma$ level.
 We suspect the origin of their seemingly surprising conclusion might partially lie in the difference in the methods of statistical analysis.

-The inclusion of tighter-bounded CPs, such as those from the \textit{Planck} CMB analysis, would lead to much tighter constraints on $\eta$ with about $3\%$ errors.
+The inclusion of tighter-bounded CPs, such as those from the \textit{Planck} \lcdm CMB analysis, would lead to much tighter constraints on $\eta$ with about $3\%$ uncertainty.
 However, the \textit{Planck} analysis assumes photon number conservation.
 Thus, \textit{Planck} CPs cannot be used to test the DD relation directly.
 Nevertheless, such CPs can be combined with SNIa and BAO data to constrain systematic effects on cosmic distance measurements that manifest as an apparent deviation from the DD relation.
-In this work, we have showed an example of such a use by inferring bounds on the SNIa extinction.
+In this work, we present examples of such analysis by inferring bounds on the SNIa extinction.We demonstrate the fact that such analysis dependents on high-precision cosmological posterior, while parameter degeneracy encountered with more complex dark energy models should be mitigated.
+In future studies, it will be worth exploring how the issue for precision may be approached in each context, especially in the presence of difficulty with combining cosmological information from independent probes in the context of extended dark energy models \citep[see, e.g.,][]{2016MNRAS.463.1416G}.

-The work presented here differs from previous analyses not only by the use of updated data, but primarily by featuring new analysis methods.
+The work presented here differs from previous analyses not only by the use of updated data but primarily by featuring new analysis methods.